Quality control of finished products. Product quality control, which cannot be neglected

 creation of a database on the quality management system;

-organization of accounting and control over the implementation of measures and documents of the quality management system, conducting internal audits;
+organizing accounting and monitoring the implementation of measures and documents of the quality management system, conducting internal audits;

 improvement of the quality management system.

-In accordance with the new requirements, the organization must establish and detail requirements for the measurement of products / services, including acceptance criteria.
-Measurements should be planned in order to confirm their compliance with the detailed requirements.
-The organization should plan to use statistical methods to analyze the data.
-When analyzing problems, the causes should be identified before planning corrective or preventive action.
-Information and data from all parts of the organization should be integrated and analyzed to assess the overall status of work in the organization.
-On the basis of objective information, methods and means for continuous improvement of processes are determined.
+Under the new requirements, the organization must establish and specify in detail product/service measurement requirements, including acceptance criteria.
+Measurement must be planned to confirm their compliance with the detailed requirements.
+The organization should plan to use statistical methods to analyze data.
+In problem analysis, causes must be identified before corrective or preventive actions can be planned.
+Information and data from all parts of the organization must be integrated and analyzed to evaluate general state performing work in the organization.
+Based on objective information, methods and means for continuous process improvement are determined.

-The effective functioning of the quality system presupposes the creation and operation of an information retrieval system, corrective actions and the results obtained in the field of quality.
+Effective functioning of the quality system involves the creation and operation of an information retrieval system, corrective actions and results obtained in the field of quality.

-The presence of a certified quality system at the enterprise is not an end in itself.
-First, a number of industries have their own specific certification systems.
-Secondly, ISO 9000 certification is a necessary but insufficient element of competitiveness.
-And thirdly, the recognized leaders of the market economy create their own, more developed and perfect quality management systems.
-But, undoubtedly, the absence of an appropriate quality system deprives enterprises of the prospects for surviving in conditions of fierce competition.
+Having a certified quality system at an enterprise is not an end in itself.
+Firstly, a number of industries have their own specific certification systems.
+Secondly, ISO 9000 certification is a necessary but not sufficient element of competitiveness.
+And thirdly, recognized leaders of the market economy create their own, more developed and advanced quality management systems.
+But there is no doubt that the absence of an appropriate quality system deprives an enterprise of the prospect of surviving in conditions of fierce competition.

 List of used literature